This charlotte is a quick and easy to prepare chocolate cake with a creamy chocolate mousse, soft pears and crispy Maltesers balls.

 - Dip the round side of lady fingers in syrup and cover the top, flat side on top, rounded side against chocolate mousse (we want our charlotte to keep steady with a flat bottom when flipped).

-Place in the refrigerator at least for 2 hours.
+- Place in the refrigerator at least for 2 hours, ideally 3 or 4 hours.